Available To Serve You Nationwide On All Federal Cases

 Credit card and check fraud involve using someone else’s credit card numbers, creating fake cards, or writing checks from accounts that do not have enough money or do not belong to you.
 California law under Penal Code § 484e through Penal Code § 484f treats these actions as white collar crimes, and people charged may also face additional accusations such as identity theft or wire fraud.

 Businesses may be affected too, especially if poor employee training or weak security practices allowed the fraud to happen.
+Training employees to recognize and report fraud schemes is essential to prevent internal threats such as employee fraud or misappropriation.
 These crimes can result in both state and federal charges depending on how the fraud took place and who was affected.

 Identity Theft (PC § 530.5)